 Some of our volunteer opportunities include working on cases involving economic crime, assisting paralegals in district and county court, processing cases and paperwork necessary to get the job done.
 There are opportunities to serve as an advocate for victims of domestic violence or other crime that has resulted in loss.
 There are also volunteer positions that involve working in our investigations and record keeping departments – which are an essential part of information retrieval and documentation.
 We also have opportunities to present information regarding the importance of choices to 5th grade elementary school students through our Kids Against Crime program as well as helping young people who have made poor choices, the opportunity to change their future.
 Our information technology and felony intake departments provide essential data in the processing of important case information.

 Most of all, we value our volunteers and the time they take to be a part of the great work being done in our community.
 If you are interested in pursuing a valuable and exciting opportunity to volunteer in our community, we hope that you will consider the Office of the District Attorney as an important place to give your time and talent.

-AdministrationAdministration - Administrative Assistant
+AdministrationAdministration - Media Assistant

 Volunteer Department Administrative Assistant